ooyala/retries/README.md

 ### Delay parameters

-By default, `with_retries` will wait about a half second between the first and second attempts, and then the delay time will increase exponentially between attempts (but stay at no more than 1 second).
+By default, `Retries.run` will wait about a half second between the first and second attempts, and then the delay time will increase exponentially between attempts (but stay at no more than 1 second).
 The delays are perturbed randomly.
 You can control the parameters